Watson Brown (abolitionist): Identification and burial of Watson's body

 As reports on the Harpers Ferry raid began to appear, it was determined that this body had to be either Oliver or Watson Brown, John's two sons killed during the raid.
 But no one knew which.

 Twenty-three years later, in 1882, Johnson read in a newspaper that John Brown's widow was visiting Chicago.
 Through an intermediary he wrote her, saying that he had the body of one of her sons and that he wanted to turn it over to her for burial.
 He emphasized that he was not selling the body and would not accept any reward or other compensation.
 This added to his credibility.

 At Mrs. Brown's request, her stepson John Jr. traveled, with pictures, to the doctor's home in Martinsville, Indiana, and was the guest of the governor of Indiana for dinner.
 He continued to Martinsville accompanied by Indiana State Geologist John Collett, "a recognized authority on ethnological subjects" and an expert in phrenology.
 (John Jr. traveled for a time as a lecturer on phrenology; this may be how they knew each other.)
 From the pictures and the bullet hole, they both concluded the body was Watson and not Oliver.

-The body was shipped to Put-in-bay, Ohio to the home of John Brown Jr. and was viewed with great curiosity.
+The body was shipped to Put-in-Bay, Ohio, to the home of John Jr., and was viewed with great curiosity.
 John Brown Jr. then had the remains shipped to North Elba for burial next to his father.

 Mrs. Brown took Watson's body to their former home and her husband's tomb in North Elba, New York, the John Brown Farm, where a funeral was held.
 Owen and John Jr. were present, as was Franklin Sanborn.
 She buried him next to his father's grave in October 1882, 23 years after his death.